replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 Now that we have a release in the Replicated Platform, you can distribute it's Helm chart to you customers using entitlements that we manage for you.
-In this step, we're going to install the Mastodon Helm chart the same way a customer would install your application.
+In this step, we're going to install the Harbor Helm chart the same way a customer would install your application.

 Logging Into the Vendor Portal